terrytangyuan/terrytangyuan.github.com/_posts/2019-11-19-sponsor-open-source-through-github.markdown

     - Python
 ---

 Hi everyone!
 I recently opened my [GitHub Sponsors page](https://github.com/sponsors/terrytangyuan).
 Your support would be really appreciated and would encourage my on-going involvements in the open source community!
-Follow me [on Twitter](https://twitter.com/TerryTangYuan) for updates!
+Follow my [Twitter](https://twitter.com/TerryTangYuan) and [GitHub](https://github.com/terrytangyuan) for updates!

 ## What projects am I working on?